arplaboratory/RotorTM/README.md

 ### Minimum Derivative Trajectory Generator
 The minimum_derivative trajectory generator will generate a trajectory that goes through a given path.
 The path will avoid sharp turning and sudden change of directions.

 A corridor constraint is also provided for the minimum derivative trajectory generator.
-The `create_option.py` in `rotor_tm_traj.traj.Optimization` can be modified to activative/deactivate this constaint.
+The `create_option.py` in `rotor_tm_traj.traj.Optimization` can be modified to activate/deactivate this constraint.
 The width of the corridor can also be changed.

 To activate corridor constraint, set `self.cor_constraint` to `True`.